luke-hill/ruby-training/fake_rspec/README.md

 To run the exercise, you just need to run:

 ```
+$ ruby ./spec/easy_example.rb
+$ ruby ./spec/medium_example.rb
-$ ruby run_examples.rb
+$ ruby ./spec/hard_example.rb
 ```

+Naturally there are bugs and failures.
+Our challenge is to start improving each of them to such a state where we think the output is correct for that level of granularity

-However....
-If this were regular spec.
+To start with.... if this were regular spec.
 We would get a lot of diagnostic data.

 So one of the first challenges, is to take the existing items.
 To this we can add some diagnostic data